Postage Stamp Quilt

 This Postage Stamp Quilt is beautifully hand stitched by one Amish women in Lancaster, PA.
 The design is known as the Postage Stamp and will be sure to add a lovely artistic touch to any bedroom.

-- Machine wash with only cold water on gentle cycle.
+- Wash in a washing machine with cold water on delicate cycle.

 - Use only light laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the very first washing, include 1/2 cup vinegar and also 2 tbsps of salt in addition to the laundry detergent.
 This natural home remedy avoids bleed as well as aids with protecting the colors in your quilt.